"...They shall mount up with wings like eagles..." Isaiah 40:31

 Click here to view and/or print different maps of Big Jessie Lake provided by the MN DNR.

+Rising Eagle Resort is located just minutes from some of the most well know fisheries in Minnesota. ( Bowstring, Sand Lake, Winnibigoshish, Turtle, Leech and Case Lakes) We are also surrounded by Acres of state and federal land accessable to hunters of all kinds.
 Our location is also perfect because we are in one of Minnesota's notorious counties known for its beauty, natural resources, year-long recreational activities, and its great fishing, of course!
 Itasca County is Minnesota's 3rd largest county with about 3,000 square miles or about 2 million acres.

 Itasca County is named after Itasca Lake, which is the source of the Mississippi River.
 The name Itasca was created by a combination of the Latin words veritas (meaning "true") and caput (meaning "head").
 Therefore, Itasca means "true head" in reference to the source of the Mississippi River.
 The word Itasca was formed by using the 6 middle letters of the both of the words verITAS and CAput.